jbussemaker/SBArchOpt/paper.md

 German and European research projects.
 ADORE already implements the problem definition API of *SBArchOpt*.

-# Library Features
+# Library features

-The problem definition API extends the `Problem` class of pymoo [@Blank2020], an evolutionary optimization framework, with several additional features:
+The problem definition API `ArchOptProblemBase` extends the `Problem` class of pymoo [@Blank2020], an evolutionary optimization framework, with several additional features:

 1. A unified way to define continuous, integer, and categorical design variables.
 2. An interface for accepting modified design vectors from the evaluation function.
 3. A function for correcting design vectors without running an evaluation (`_correct_x`).